 The directors and officers of the Corporation do not devote all of their time to the affairs of the Corporation.
-The directors and officers of the Corporation are also directors and officers of other companies, some of which conduct business similar to that of the Corporation.
+The directors and officers of other companies, some of which conduct business similar to that of the Corporation.
 The directors and officers of the Corporation are required by law to act in the best interest of the Corporation.
 They have the same obligations to the other companies to which they act as directors and officers.
-The discharge by the directors and officers of their obligations to the Corporation may result in a breach of their obligations to the other companies and, in certain circumstances; this could expose the Corporation to liability to those companies.
-Similarly, the discharge by the directors and officers of their obligations to the other companies could result in a breach of their obligation to act in the best interest of the Corporation.
-Such conflicting obligations may expose the Corporation to liability to others and impair its ability to achieve its business objectives.
+The discharge by the directors and officers of their obligations to the Corporation may result in a breach of their obligations to the other companies.
+Similarly, the discharge by the directors and officers of their obligations to the corporation to the other companies.
+Similarly, the discharge by the directors and officers of the Corporation.
+Such conflicting obligations may expose the Corporation to liability to achieve its business objectives.